eralpship/web-dev-workshop/docs/adding-pages.md

  }
 ```

+Here, we;

-- We changed title to MUI Typography component
+- again, changed the title to MUI Typography component
-- Wrapped `Link` so that it is rendered as a MUI `Button` component.
+- wrapped `Link` so that it is rendered as a MUI `Button` component

-Finally similarly the `NotFoundPage`
+Finally similarly in the `NotFoundPage` we do the these changes:

 **src/components/NotFoundPage.tsx**